-A low-distortion projection (LDP) project has begun under the direction of the State Surveyor's office with assistance with other registered land surveyors of Nebraska.
+A low-distortion projection (LDP) project is in progress under the direction of the State Surveyor's office with assistance with other registered land surveyors of Nebraska.
 The LDP will create the best ground to grid solution with control established using recognized local control.
-This will eventually lead to a better source data for all GIS horizontal calculations that improves all of our spatial data sets.
+This will lead to a better source data for all GIS horizontal calculations that improves all of our spatial data sets.
 Survey and geodetic control recommendations have been identified and included into ongoing data collection projects.
+There is a federal goal for implementation of this project in 2022 to coincide with the 2022 Federal Datum change.

 The state has been working with BLM and have a signed MOU to share data with control points for Federal and non-federal lands.
-The state surveyor's office will be the steward of this data.
+The state surveyor's office is the steward of this data.